 You can register either a VPN tunnel or an interface with an object tracker.
-For more information see the definition of the keepalive-track command in the Avaya Branch Gateway G430 CLI Reference.
+For more information see the definition of the keepalive-track command in the Avaya Branch Gateway G450 CLI Reference.

 You cannot configure both DHCP Client and object tracking on the same WAN FastEthernet interface.
 You can however, configure tracking on the DHCP client default route.
-For more information on DHCP Client see DHCP client configuration on page 191.